-Competitors from 18 nations will compete in ten different adaptive sports with events being held across Greater Sydney, including Sydney Olympic Park and on and around the iconic Sydney Harbour.
+Competitors from 18 nations will compete in 11 different sports with events being held across Greater Sydney, including Sydney Olympic Park and on and around the iconic Sydney Harbour.

 These adaptive sports closely resemble the standard sports but with some modifications to the rules and equipment to better meet the needs of the competitors.